 - The glazing you choose.

-You find the answers in the overview below.
-These costs include VAT and uPVC French windows with insulated double glazing.
+The costs include VAT, installation and uPVC French windows with insulated double-glazing.

 and Colour or Wood effect inside